 We know that gut health is very important and can have an effect on many areas of our health.
-Trials have shown that bacteria in the uterus has an effect on IVF success.
+Trials have shown that bacteria in the uterus does have an effect on IVF success.

 The endometrium is the internal lining of the uterus.
 It is where the embryo implants and grows during pregnancy.

 We know that a healthy endometrium is rich in healthy bacteria; the endometrial flora.

 New research has shown that antibiotics may be able to rebalance the make-up of bacteria in the uterus to boost the chances of a woman falling pregnant through IVF.